zloc-alz/not/README.md

 # not (under construction)

-Self-destructing notes with next.js, prisma, and planetscale.
+Self-destructing notes with next.js, prisma and planetscale.

 ---